OleksandrNechai/blogposts/ExportingVariableFromJavaScriptModule.md

 };
 ```

 Its value is copied from `name` variable and this value is reference to the "Alexander" string.
 So at this point both point at the same object.
-But then `s.setName("Ivan")` gives to the `name` variable (which is closed inside `setName` and `getName`) a new value, which is the reference to the "Ivan" string.
+But then `s.setName("Ivan")` gives to the `name` variable (which is closed inside `setName` and `getName`) a new value, the reference to the "Ivan" string.
 The value of `s.name` does not change, therefore we get "Alexander" again from the `console.log(s.name)` expression.
-However `console.log(s.getName())` returnes "Ivan" because it closes `name` variable inside itself.
+However, `console.log(s.getName())` returnes "Ivan" because it closes `name` variable inside itself.

-So the lesson here is to avoid exporting local variables as module's property.
-One should export function which closes local variable instead.
+So the lesson here is to avoid exporting local variables as module's properties.
+One should export functions which close local variables instead.
 Another interesting option is to use JavaScript's property feature like this:

 ```Javascript
 return {